Set Up Dataset Groups

 4. Many to Many

-5. Having trouble choosing?: The helpful info icon will explain exactly how your datasets will be joined together so you can use it as your guide to confirm you will achieve your desired outcome.
+5. Having trouble choosing?
+The helpful info icon will explain exactly how your datasets will be joined together so you can use it as your guide to confirm you will achieve your desired outcome.

-6. Select the keys from each dataset you would like to perform the join on.
+7. Select the keys from each dataset you would like to perform the join on.

-7. You can add multiple join keys by selecting "Add Join Key" if you would like to join the datasets on multiple columns.
+8. You can add multiple join keys by selecting Add Join Key if you would like to join the datasets on multiple columns.

-8. Save your Dataset.
+9. Save your configuration.

 Building audiences with your new Dataset Group